ashstorm/ecommerce-dbt-pipeline/README.md

 + Automatic retries and error handling

 ## Snowflake
-+Migrated pipeline from PostgreSQL to Snowflake
++ Migrated pipeline from PostgreSQL to Snowflake